 Ahead of the Bell: US trade gap

-WASHINGTON (AP) — The Commerce Department reports on the U.S. trade deficit for April.
-The report will be released at 8:30 a.m.
-EDT Wednesday.
+WASHINGTON (AP) — The Commerce Department reports on the U.S. trade gap for July at 8:30 a.m.
+Eastern Thursday.

-SMALLER GAP: The forecast is that the deficit narrowed slightly to $40.1 billion in April, according to a survey by economic data firm FactSet.
+SMALLER DEFICIT: The expectation is that the deficit narrowed slightly to $42.6 billion in July, according to a survey of economists by data firm FactSet.

 US DEMAND: The deficit in June widened by 7 percent to $43.8 billion, up from $40.9 billion in May, as solid consumer spending pulled in more imports while the strong dollar restrained exports.

 Economists expect the July deficit will narrow a bit because they believe U.S. exports rose a bit and imports declined.

 Trade has been volatile this year.
 Labor disputes at West Coast ports in the first quarter delayed imports and the shipment of U.S. goods overseas.
 That lowered exports and pushed the deficit to $50.6 billion in March, a three-year high.